symfony/symfony-docs/routing.rst

 to the blog start with ``/blog``) That's why Symfony includes a feature to share route configuration.

-When defining routes as annotations, put the common configuration in the ``@Route`` annotation of the controller class.
+When defining routes as attributes or annotations, put the common configuration in the ``#[Route]`` attribute (or ``@Route`` annotation) of the controller class.
 In other routing formats, define the common configuration using options when importing the routes.

 .. configuration-block::